AishatAdewoyin/AishatAdewoyin/README.md

 ### 📚 Interesting Facts About Me:

 - ✍️ I love writing poems and listening to meaningful lyrics.
-- 🙇 Due to my struggles with impostor syndrome and self-criticism as I journey through my programming learning processes, I enjoy exploring themes like **self-acceptance, self-analysis, self-reliance, resilience, and growth**
+- 🙇 Due to my struggles with impostor syndrome and self-criticism as I journey through my programming learning processes, I enjoy exploring themes like **self-acceptance, self-analysis, self-reliance, resilience, and growth** in my writing
 - 🎨 I have a keen eye for **design, and yes 🙌 I love color**, which makes front-end development exciting for me.
 - 🧘‍♀️ I enjoy meditating and practicing mindfulness to maintain mental clarity while learning.
 - 🌍 I’m passionate about building **digital products** that solves real-world problems, especially in **mental health**.